raspberrypilearning/generic-python-requests/en/step_1.md

 	data = r.text
 	```

-- Often, if you're using a website to get data, the data will be in **JSON** format.
+- Often, the data you get from a website will be in **JSON** format.
 You can easily convert this into a Python dictionary by using `r.json()`, as shown below.

 	```python
 	import requests